davidgoweb/Flip-Card-Responsive-Website/README.md

 # Flip-Card-Responsive-Website
-This is a template for personal / profile page
+This is a simple template for personal / profile page

 # Reference
 - Icons (https://fontawesome.com/)